MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Test-ADDSDomainControllerInstallation.md

 ### -MoveInfrastructureOperationMasterRoleIfNecessary

 Indicates that the cmdlet transfers the infrastructure master role to the domain controller that you create in case the transfer is needed.
-You cannot use the `-NoGlobalCatalog` parameter when specifying this parameter.
+You cannot use the **NoGlobalCatalog** parameter when specifying this parameter.
 Do not specify this parameter if you want the infrastructure master role to remain where it currently is.